Doxuno

 AUDIT RIGHTS

-DATA RETURN AND DELETION ON TERMINATION
+DATA RETURN, DELETION AND TERMINATION ASSISTANCE

 GOVERNING LAW AND JURISDICTION